apkd/Medicine/README.md

 ### [Inject.Lazy], [Inject.FromChildren.Lazy], [Inject.FromParents.Lazy]
 Equivalent to regular `[Inject]`, but returns the current value every time the property is accessed (no caching, no null/empty checks).

+### Medicine.NonAlloc
+**Collection of useful functions for high-performance Unity programming.**

+* `T[] FindObjectsOfType<T>(bool includeInactive = false)`

+    Faster version of `Object.FindObjectsOfType<T>` (skips unnecessary array copying).

+* `T[] FindObjectsOfTypeAll<T>()`

+    Faster version of `Resources.FindObjectsOfTypeAll<T>` (skips unnecessary array copying).

+* `T[] LoadAll<T>(string path)`

+    Faster version of `Resources.LoadAll<T>` (skips unnecessary array copying).

+* `T[] GameObject.GetComponentsNonAlloc<T>()`

+    Extension method.
+Non-allocating version of `GameObject.GetComponents<T>`.
+This re-uses the same static memory buffer to store the component array, so make sure you do not store the array reference anywhere.

+* `T[] GameObject.GetComponentsInChildrenNonAlloc<T>(bool includeInactive = false)`

+    Extension method.
+Non-allocating version of `GameObject.GetComponentsInChildren<T>`.
+This re-uses the same static memory buffer to store the component array, so make sure you do not store the array reference anywhere.

+* `T[] GameObject.GetComponentsInParentNonAlloc<T>(bool includeInactive = false)`

+    Extension method.
+Non-allocating version of `GameObject.GetComponentsInParent<T>`.
+This re-uses the same static memory buffer to store the component array, so make sure you do not store the array reference anywhere.

+* `T[] GameObject.GetComponentsInParentNonAlloc<T>(bool includeInactive = false)`

+    Extension method.
+Non-allocating version of `GameObject.GetComponentsInParent<T>`.
+This re-uses the same static memory buffer to store the component array, so make sure you do not store the array reference anywhere.

+* `T[] GetArray<T>(int length, bool clear = true) where T : class`

+    Returns a temporary array of given length.
+This re-uses the same static memory buffer, so make sure you do not store the array reference anywhere.

+* `List<T> GetList<T>(bool clear = true) where T : class`

+    Returns a temporary generic list of given length.
+This re-uses the same static memory buffer, so make sure you do not store the list reference anywhere.

+> **WARNING: Improper handling of the temporary array *will* cause your app to crash.** Make sure you know what you're doing if you're planning to use these APIs.
+(Never store the temporary array reference outside of the local scope, do not use multiple temporary arrays at the same time)

 ## FAQ